iterative/mlem/README.md

 ## Anonymized Usage Analytics

 To help us better understand how MLEM is used and improve it, MLEM captures and reports anonymized usage statistics.
-You will be notified the first time you run `mlem init`.

 MLEM's analytics record the following information per event: